Donation Funds HD Upgrade to Student-Run TV Studio

 The (SK8)Maker Movement: Cal Poly Alumnus Launches Book and Class on How to Build a Skateboard

-Berger recently turned his passion for making things into a part-time gig with his DIY brand, SK8Makers, launching a series of woodworking classes that lead students through the process of building a handmade skateboard.
+Berger turned his passion for making things into a part-time gig with his DIY brand, SK8Makers, launching woodworking classes that lead students through the process of building a handmade skateboard.

 Learn by Playing